conspirafi/conspira.fi/.devcontainer/README.md

 4. Wait for the container to build and initialize

 The setup script will automatically:

-- Install dependencies with npm
+- Install dependencies with pnpm
 - Generate Prisma client
 - Run database migrations
 - Seed the database (if configured)